 Diverticulitis and Alcohol

-Diverticulosis and diverticulitis are becoming more common.
+Diverticulosis and diverticulitis are becoming prevalent these days.
 In the past, primarily elderly adults were diagnosed with one or the other.
 However, more adults are being diagnosed today at a younger age.
 As more people are experiencing the unpleasant effects of it, they are looking for answers about what to avoid.
-Many people wonder if they should avoid alcohol as well.
+Many people wonder if they should avoid alcohol use as well.
 To better answer this question, it helps to understand the condition and how it affects the body.

 Table of Contents

 What Is Diverticulitis?

 Diverticulosis is the condition of having diverticula throughout one or more sections of the colon, and it does not go away.
 Diverticula are weakened areas in the colon that look like protruding pouches.
 Diverticulitis is an acute infection or inflammation of one or more of those pouches.
 When a person experiences diverticulitis, it is often referred to as a flare-up.

 Not every person who is diagnosed with diverticulosis will experience an acute attack.
 For example, a person may find out about it during a colonoscopy.
 Some people have one infection or acute inflammation incident, and others may have recurring flare-ups.
 The disease is still not a well-understood condition since it affects people differently.
 Some people still experience flare-ups after following medical advice.
 Addressing increased risk factors may be a way to understand better what to do.

 Risk Factors for Diverticulitis and Diverticulosis